 First-year STEP students must sign and submit a summer program commitment form after being accepted into the program.
-Once committed, the registrar will assign each student to STEP.
-Students must register for all of their section's STEP courses and may not register for any other courses during the summer term.
+Once committed, the STEP Director will inform the registrar, who will then manually place each student in required STEP courses.
 STEP students are subject to the same rules as non-HLP JD students, including those regarding tuition, tuition credit, refunds, and withdrawals.

-While it may become necessary to adjust the specifics of the 1st STEP curriculum for pedagogical or administrative reasons, the following curriculum represents the basic structure of the Summer Honors Litigation Program:
+While it may become necessary to adjust the specified curriculum of 1st STEP curriculum for pedagogical or administrative reasons, the following outline represents the basic structure of the summer litigation program curriculum and required pre-STEP elective:

-Fall Semester - 1st STEP students must choose the "Introduction to Litigation" elective for the spring semester.
+Fall Semester - 1st STEP students must choose LAW - 706Z Lawyering: Introduction to Litigation - 1st STEP as their elective for the spring semester.

-Spring Semester - Applicants participate in the "Introduction to Litigation" 2-unit elective.
+Spring Semester - Applicants must complete LAW - 706Z Lawyering: Introduction to Litigation - 1st STEP as their 1L elective.

-Summer Semester - The 1^{st} STEP students take (11 units) during their first summer,
+Summer Semester - The 1st STEP students take (11 units) during their first summer:

 - a.
 Immersion Week (40 hours) - b.
-LAW 804T Trial Evidence and Advocacy (5 units) - c.
-LAW 804M Effective Brief Writing & Motion Advocacy (2 units) - d.
+LAW 804T Trial Evidence and Advocacy (5 units) - LAW 804M Effective Brief Writing & Motion Advocacy (2 units) - d.
 LAW 804 Evidence (4 units)

 The summer session usually begins in late May and ends in late July.
-Classes generally are held Monday through Friday between 10:00 am and 8:30 pm.
+Classes are generally held Monday through Friday between 9:00 a.m. and 9:00 p.m.
 Final class schedules will be published as soon as they are determined.
 Because of the intense course schedule, STEP students are well advised not to make any plans which would interfere with daily attendance.
 STEP students are prohibited from being employed during the summer curriculum.